Quansight-Labs/quansight-labs-site/posts/2021/09/dataframe-interchange-protocol-and-the-vaex-library.md

 The function from the `_VaexColumn` class that saves the data into a `_VaexBuffer` class to be converted in the process is `get_buffers`.
 It returns a dictionary of three separate two-element tuples:

-- `_get_data_buffer`: buffer containing the data and it's associated dtype,
+- `_get_data_buffer`: buffer containing the data and its associated dtype,
-- `_get_validity_buffer`: buffer containing mask values indicating missing data and it's associated dtype,
+- `_get_validity_buffer`: buffer containing mask values indicating missing data and its associated dtype,
-- `_get_offsets_buffer`: offset values for variable-size binary data (e.g., variable-length strings) and it's associated dtype.
+- `_get_offsets_buffer`: offset values for variable-size binary data (e.g., variable-length strings) and its associated dtype.

 This is used in the `from_dataframe` method when columns are iterated through.
 The method calls the `get_buffer` function and converts the data via `array_interface`.
 If, for example, the user wants to convert Pandas dataframe to a Vaex instance, the Vaex `from_dataframe` method (that we called `from_dataframe_to_vaex` just to make it clearer) calls Pandas `get_buffer` method and then makes the conversion.